 As noted, we have been in regular dialogue with our state's elected leaders, and are very pleased to see the framework for agreement on important new policies.
-Initiatives that will help create additional capacity for both COVID and non-COVID care in hospital outpatient settings, provide resources to hospitals when Medicaid patient is ready for discharge but no post-acute care provider is willing or able to take them, and permanently streamline licensure processes for out-of-state providers in good standing.
-We want to recognize that these proposals received support from Governor Evers, Speaker Vos and Senate Majority Leader LeMahieu - and are now incorporated into AB 1.
+Initiatives that will help create additional capacity for both COVID and non-COVID care in hospital outpatient settings, provide resources to hospitals when a Medicaid patient is ready for discharge but no post-acute care provider is willing or able to take them, and permanently streamline licensure processes for out-of-state providers in good standing.
+We want to recognize that these proposals received support from Governor Evers and leaders in both houses of the legislature - and are now incorporated into AB 1.
 We ask for your support of these provisions, as well, and believe we can do more.